 Splinting/bracing can also be helpful for spasticity, so speak with your therapists about this.

 Stage 4: Spasticity Decreases

 Once you reach the fourth stage of stroke recovery, your spasticity should begin to decline and you’ll start to regain control of your muscles, mostly in your extremities.

-At first you will have a hard time moving normally, because your movements may be out of sync, but as you continue to work on it this should improve fairly quickly.
+At first you will have a hard time moving normally, because your movements may be out of sync, but as you continue to work on it this should improve.

 How to recover during stage 4

 Now that you are starting to regain control, you should focus on strengthening and improving your muscle control with more intensive active stroke exercises.

 You may still need a therapist’s help guiding your movement at first, but eventually you should notice your coordination improving.